 If you prefer to earn rewards you can use for any purchase — not just travel — consider the Capital One Spark Cash for Business instead.
 For the same annual fee, you’ll earn 2% cash back on every purchase and can redeem your rewards for a statement credit for any amount whenever you want.
 The ease of use for the rewards can’t be beat.

-The Capital One Spark Cash has a sign-up bonus worth $500 cash back after you spend $5,000 in the first three months and $1,500 cash back after spending $50,000 in total (an extra $45,000) in the first six months of account opening.
+The Capital One Spark Cash offers a $500 cash bonus after you spend $4,500 on purchases in the first three months of account opening.
 This is a similar offer to what you could earn with the Spark Miles business card except that you can’t transfer the rewards you earn to airlines.
 To learn more, read our Capital One Spark Cash card review.

 If you like the idea of transferring your rewards to travel partners, but are looking for a card with a much smaller minimum spending requirement, then consider the Ink Business Preferred Credit Card.
 It has a sign-up bonus of 100,000 Chase Ultimate Rewards points (worth at least $1,250 in travel when redeemed through Chase Ultimate Rewards) after spending $15,000 on purchases in the first three months of account opening.
 This is the highest bonus of any Chase Ultimate Rewards card and you can transfer Ultimate Rewards points to 13 travel partners including, Hyatt, United, Singapore Airlines and Flying Blue (Air France and KLM).
 To learn more, read our Chase Ink Business Preferred review.

-With the Capital One Spark Miles for Business card you can earn up to 200,000 bonus miles after meeting the tiered minimum spending requirements.
+With the Capital One Spark Miles for Business card you can earn 50,000 bonus miles after meeting the minimum spending requirements.
 You can use the miles you earn toward nearly any type of travel purchase, or transfer them to 15 airline partners like Air Canada, Flying Blue, Qantas and Singapore Airlines.